hammerheim-game/hammerheim-rules/7-equipment.md

 __Strength:__ As User

 __Special Rules:__ Cannot Be Parried, Whipcrack, +1 Enemy
-Armor Save, Poisoned, +1 Enemy Armour Save
+Armour Save, Poisoned, +1 Enemy Armour Save

-__+1 Enemy Armor Save:__ Whips are not the best weapons to use for penetrating an enemy model’s armor.
-An enemy wounded by a whip gains a +1 bonus to his armor save, and a 6+ armor save if he has none normally.
+__+1 Enemy Armour Save:__ Whips are not the best weapons to use for penetrating an enemy model’s armour.
+An enemy wounded by a whip gains a +1 bonus to his armour save, and a 6+ armour save if he has none normally.
 Cannot Be Parried: The whip is a flexible weapon and the warrior use it with great expertise.
 Attempts to parry its strikes are futile.
 A model attacked by a whip may not make